How I traced my colonial ancestor from the US back to England

-Making the leap backward from the United States to England during colonial times can be difficult.
-There aren't those lovely modern passenger lists to use to determine the identity of the family left behind, places of birth, and family or friends who have already immigrated.
-But, if you are fortunate, and know one or two key pieces of information about that colonial ancestor, Findmypast has some great databases which can help you to make that leap across the pond.
+Taking your family tree backward from the United States to England during colonial times can be tricky.
+There aren't those lovely, modern passenger lists to use to determine the identity of the family left behind, places of birth, and family or friends who have already immigrated.
+But, if you are fortunate, and know one or two key pieces of information about that colonial ancestor, Findmypast has some great records that can help you to make that leap across the pond.

-Fortunately for you, there are a series of specialized document sets on Findmypast which can help you trace John Randall.
+Fortunately for you, there are a series of specialized record sets on Findmypast that can help you trace John Randall.
 They are all related to his occupation and can be used to trace any ancestor who lived and worked in a specialized trade in England between 1442 and 1933.

 From medieval times, the most common way for a young man to learn a trade was to become an apprentice.
 His parents would pay a fee to a master craftsman to take in the young man for at least seven years and teach him the skills of the trade.
-Careful records were kept of the name of the apprentice, the name of the master, and the trade which the boy was to learn -- and those contracts still exist today.
-Findmypast has several of these record sets available: Country Apprentices 1710-1808; City Of London, Haberdashers, Apprentices and Freemen 1526-1933; City Of London, Ironmongers, Apprentices and Freemen 1511-1923; and London Apprenticeship Abstracts, 1442-1850.
+Careful records were kept of the name of the apprentice, the name of the master, and the trade which the boy was to learn and those contracts still exist today.
+Findmypast has several of these record sets available:

-This is where another document set comes in handy.
-Findmypast has a set of passenger lists (Early Emigration from Britain 1636-1815) which, depending on the date of travel, can contain some very specific information.
-Your next step is to search that document set for John Randall of Gloucester, traveling between 1771 (when James Lowe's 1764 apprenticeship would have ended) and 1790 (when you already found John living in Anne Arundel County, Maryland).
+This is where another record collection comes in handy.
+Findmypast's Early Emigration from Britain 1636-1815 can, depending on the date of travel, contain some very specific information.
+Your next step is to search that resource for John Randall of Gloucester, traveling between 1771 (when James Lowe's 1764 apprenticeship would have ended) and 1790 (when you already found John living in Anne Arundel County, Maryland).
 Your search resulted in four possible options, three who traveled to Philadelphia and one who traveled to Maryland:

-The three men who left in 1774 for Philadelphia were a sawyer from Kent, a husbandman from Salisbury, and a laborer from Salisbury, none of which matched the ancestral John Randall, joiner.
+The three men who left in 1774 for Philadelphia were a sawyer from Kent, a husbandman from Salisbury, and a laborer from Salisbury, none of which matched the ancestral John Randall, a joiner.
 But the first man on the list was 40-year-old John Randall, a carpenter and joiner from Gloucestershire.
-He embarked on the ship Sibella from London on 21 March 1774 and landed in Maryland.
+He embarked on the ship Sibella from London on March 21, 1774, and landed in Maryland.

 You can also see a copy of the actual passenger list which provided you with the information that John was traveling with his wife, 30-year-old Ann Randall.
 Their final destination was Maryland where they intended to settle.
 This matches the age of the woman who appeared in the U.S. census records you had already found and provides a possible name for your ancestor's wife.

-Kate Eakman is a Senior Researcher for Legacy Tree Genealogists, a worldwide genealogy research firm with extensive expertise in breaking through genealogy brick walls.
-To learn more about Legacy Tree services and its research team, visit https://www.legacytree.com.
+Kate Eakman is a Senior Researcher for Legacy Tree Genealogists, a worldwide genealogy research firm with extensive expertise in breaking through genealogy 'brick walls'.
+To learn more about Legacy Tree services and its research team, visit legacytree.com.